wordyallen/drfms/README.md

 1. In your docker environment run:
     > $ docker-compose build

     *Please be patient.
 Numpy is a huge package.
-If you want a faster numpy installation, click* [here][np-link]
+If you want a faster numpy installation, click* [here][np-link].

     >$ docker-compose up -d